-As the opening exhibition of The Trinity Buoy Wharf Drawing Prize 2018 closes at Orchard Place the exhibition will be going on tour to The Gallery AUB in Bournemouth, Royal DrawingSchool in Shoreditch, London, Drawing Projects UK in Trowbridge and Chapel Gallery in Ormskirk.
-I am delighted that a series of my drawings were selected for the Exhibition and even won a prize, it will be interesting to see the exhibition in all its manifestations as it goes on tour.
+As the opening exhibition of The Trinity Buoy Wharf Drawing Prize 2018 closes at Orchard Place the exhibition will be going on tour to The Gallery AUB in Bournemouth, Royal DrawingSchool in Shoreditch, London, and Drawing Projects UK in Trowbridge.
+I am delighted that a series of my drawings were selected for the Exhibition and won the student prize. trinitybuoywharfdrawingprize.drawingprojects.uk

 Caroline Burraway wins First Prize for her charcoal drawing, Eden, The Jungle Calais 2016 (2017)